 - Have two pairs of limbs that are used for climbing, burrowing, walking, swimming etc.

 - Various types of teeth are found in the jaw.

 - Respiration by lungs.

 - Internal fertilisation.

 - Viviparous (Except Platypus and Echidna)Examples: Camel (Camelus), Flying-fox (Pteropus), Elephants (Elephas), Dog (Canis), Monkey (Macaca), Cat (Felis), Dolphin (Delphinus), Blue whale (Balaenoptera), Humans (Homosapiens).

 Following are the key differences between Invertebrates and Vertebrates, which may be helpful to some extent in understanding them:

 - The most remarkable difference between Invertebrates and Vertebrates is the presence of backbone, skull (outer covering of a brain) which is completely absent in Invertebrates and is well developed and proper functional in Vertebrates.

-- The body structure of Invertebrates is simple, with symmetry like radial or bilateral; Vertebrates have complex and organized body structure with only bilateral body symmetry.
+- The body structure of Invertebrates is simple, with symmetry like radial or bilateral; Vertebrates have complex and organized body structures with only bilateral body symmetry.

-- Above all still, Invertebrates registers their presence up to 98% of the total Animalia kingdom and much more to be identified, whereas Vertebrates occupies only 2% of the total Animalia kingdom.
+- Above all still, Invertebrates register their presence up to 98% of the total Animalia kingdom and much more to be identified, whereas Vertebrates occupies only 2% of the total Animalia kingdom.